Field Trips

 A self-guided visit that gives children the chance to explore the Museum the best way they know how, through touch.
 Contact the Museum for questions about limitations.

-Exploration visits cost $10 per child.
+Exploration visits cost $12 per child.

 Discovery Visit:

 When you book a Discovery Visit at CMAS your students will have 60 minutes of educator led programming as well as time to explore all the fun and educational exhibits the Museum has to offer.
+Only one programming option may be selected per field trip.

-Field Trips must be booked in advance.
-A minimum of 10 students per program group (for Discover Visit), except for special education groups.
+Field Trips MUST be booked in advance.
+A minimum of 10 students per program group (for Discovery Visit), except for special education groups.
 All programs and activities are scaffolded to meet the academic requirements of each age group.
 For more information on group visits please email education@cmssny.org or call the Museum at (518) 584-5540.
 If you don’t see a program you’re looking for, our Education Department can work with you to design an appropriate program.
 Download a copy of the Field Trip Brochure.

 Animal Tales